 2. get an honest appraisal from me as to whether I could help.

-I’ll always refer elsewhere if I think it could be more effective for you.
+I’ll always refer you elsewhere if I believe it would be more effective for you.

 To your very best of thyroid health,